Jeff-Russ/ror-guides/rails-database.md

 __Associating Specific Records__

 Note that `art` is just a temporary object.
-We could explicitly `.save` it before assigning it to ateacher but let's see if assignment will also save it.
+We could explicitly `.save` it before assigning it to a teacher but let's see if assignment will also save it.
 Let's first try mass assignment with `= [an, array]`.
 Remember from one-to-one, the object with `belongs_to` does not save when assigned to.
 In this case that's the `Course` object.
 Based on that, let's assume `Teacher` objects should automatically save and since it's a `has_many` it's the only side that can accept an array anyway so we'll try it out:

 	> teach1.courses = [art, bio]